tml/badger/README.md

 join, the server.

 After receiving a token, a client uses her secret key to construct her own signature of the token.
-The client includes her identity URL, the original token, and the signature together in a messgae -- her badge -- and sends this to server.
+The client includes her Identity URL, the original token, and the signature together in a messgae -- her badge -- and sends this to server.